EscapedShadows/JLMB/README.md

 - Restore options to get files back if needed

-- Option to upload backups to remote FTP/SFTP servers
+- Option to upload backups to remote FTP(S)/SFTP servers

-- Task scheduling to automate backups in the background